A Community of Connection

 Providers of Care:

-Assistant minister Hannah Roberts Villnave is the lead person for care, supported by senior minister Rev. Christina Leone-Tracy, other staff, and the Care Team (CT).
+Co-Minister Rev. Christina Leone-Tracy is the lead person for care, supported by Co-Minister Rev. Hannah Roberts Villnave, other staff, and the Care Team (CT).

 CT members are lay leaders whose talents and experience enable them to meaningfully respond to people in times of joy and sorrow.
 They practice a ministry of presence and quiet listening, and are available for one-time or ongoing connection.
 CT members are vetted, trained and supported by our ministers.